Cleveland BUI Lawyer

-Understanding Charges of Boating Under the Influence (BUI)
+Boating Under the Influence (BUI) Defense in Ohio

 A day on the water is meant to be fun…but if you are suspected of operating your craft while intoxicated, your trip to the lake can land you in jail.
 In the Cleveland, Ohio area, you can be charged with boating under the influence (BUI)—also known as boating while intoxicated (BWI)—under often lower standards of evidence than would be required to charge you with drunk driving or operating a vehicle under the influence (OVI).

 While an arrest is a jarring experience for anyone, you should know that there is a wide gap between being charged and being convicted.
-If you’ve been arrested for BUI, there are many defenses available to you.
+If you’ve been arrested for boating under the influence, there are many defenses available to you with the help of our Cleveland BUI attorneys.
 Prosecutors are required to prove that you were intoxicated while operating your vessel, but because of the conditions specific to boating – the motion of the water, the heat of the day, and glare from the sun – the sobriety tests administered by law enforcement can and should be challenged.
-The Cleveland criminal defense attorneys at Patituce & Associates are extremely experienced defense lawyers who’re also former prosecutors.
+The Cleveland criminal attorneys at Patituce & Associates are extremely experienced defense lawyers who’re also former prosecutors.

 Defense Against BUI / BWI Charges